 Of cubanos and chipotle: Chez Henri lives at Noir and Mariposa

-Hard to believe it’s been near 10 years since the shuttering of Chez Henri, Paul O’Connell’s great neighborhood bistro on Shepherd Street where Luce now exists.
+Hard to believe it’s been nearly 10 years since the shuttering of Chez Henri, Paul O’Connell’s great neighborhood bistro on Shepard Street where Luce now exists.
 There is good news: The classic cubano sandwich that people waited in line for at the French-Cuban eatery’s cozy bar has been popping up here and there.
-Last weekend O’Connell and some of his old bartending staff set up shop at Noir in Harvard Square to offer cubanos and their classic cocktails, the mojito and periodista (a rum and lime juice concoction that tastes of Hemingway; the name is Spanish for “journalist”).
-You can get your cubano with the traditional ham, roasted pork, Swiss cheese, pickles and mustard on hot pressed French bread, or in a roasted veggie version.
+Last weekend O’Connell and some of his old bartending staff set up shop at Noir in Harvard Square to offer cubanos and their classic cocktails, the mojito and the periodista (a rum and lime juice concoction that tastes of Hemingway; the name is Spanish for “journalist”).
+You can get your cubano with the traditional ham, roasted pork, Swiss cheese, pickles and mustard on hot-pressed French bread, or in a roasted-veggie version.
 I had the latter, which my taste buds had been missing.
 It’s rich and cheesy but still light, and of course it came with plantain chips – though I wished they had been more generous with the allotment.
 It’s still the damn best, most distinctive cubano in town.

 Tom Meek is a writer living in Cambridge.
 His reviews, essays, short stories and articles have appeared in the WBUR ARTery, The Boston Phoenix, The Boston Globe, The Rumpus, The Charleston City Paper and SLAB literary journal.
 Tom is also a member of the Boston Society of Film Critics and rides his bike everywhere.